univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: nscd/group/positive_time_to_live

-   Configures the time that a resolved group or hostname is kept in the cache of NSCD.
+   Configures the time that a resolved group is kept in the cache of NSCD.
 The default is one hour in seconds (``3600``).
 For more information, see :ref:`computers-nscd`.